mehdi123dj/VIZ_API/README.md

 * **CSV and XLS files**

     * File for edges should have the same header as shown below and registered as csv/xls.
-You are force to furnish values for the **source** and **target** you can also provide values for **type** and **data** but it is not mandatory and sparse information could be given.
+You are force to furnish values for the **source** and **target** you can also provide values for **class** and **data** but it is not mandatory and sparse information could be given.
 A solution could be to add nothing, just let it empty (as shown below).
     ```
-    source,target,type,data
+    source,target,class,data
     16,15,friend,Knowing since : 68 years
     5,2,friend,
     11,17,professional,Knowing since : 2 years